knuckleswtf/scribe/docs/config.md

 ## `postman`
 This package can automatically generate a Postman collection for your routes, along with the documentation.
 This section is where you can configure (or disable) that.
 - For `static` docs (see [type](#type)), the collection will be created in `public/docs/collection.json`, so it can be accessed by visiting {yourapp.domain}/docs/colllection.json.
 - For `laravel` docs, the collection will be generated to `storage/app/scribe/collection.json`.
-Setting `laravel.autoload` to true will add a `/docs.json` endpoint to fetch it..
+Setting `laravel.add_routes` to true will add a `/doc.json` endpoint to fetch it..

 ### `enabled`
 Whether or not to generate a Postman API collection.
 Default: **true**